 Can a boat really only be powered by solar?

 Yes.
 The boats are powered only by the sun’s energy which converts to electricity.
 This means there are no bills, no need to re-fuel, no need to swap out gas canisters and no need to pay for electricity.
-Once you’ve bought the boat, it’s all free.
+The key to success is the battery bank to store what the panels produce.
+Once you’ve bought the boat, all your energy is free.
 A standard hook up plug is available for any extra power needs.

 Does the boat need maintenance?